donRumata03/Conspects/README.md

   - ``git push`` the commits to ``origin/master`` branch

 > Stop those stupid attempts of renaming ``master`` branch to ``main``!
-> The master will finally punish such a naughty slaves!
+> The master will finally punish such naughty slaves!

-At the moment there are the following script files
+At the moment there are the following script files intended for simplifying everyday conspectors' activities:

+- deploy.py - description's already provided above
+- commit.py - is responsible for all `deploy`'s work except running `git push`
+- compile_latex.py - compiles specified LaTeX files
+- compile_latex.py - compiles

 ```
 📦ProjectRoot \